England national football team manager: Foreign management (2001–2012)

-English appointees and Southgate emergence (2012–2016)
+Return to English managers (2012–2016)

 Following a 3–2 defeat at Wembley Stadium by the Netherlands in February, Pearce was replaced on 1 May 2012 by West Bromwich Albion manager Roy Hodgson on a four-year contract.
 Despite the team being based in Kraków in Poland for the tournament, England's first fixture in Euro 2012 was in Donetsk in Ukraine against France, which ended in a 1–1 draw.
 Subsequent victories over Sweden and tournament co-hosts Ukraine resulted in a quarter-final match against Italy.
 The game ended goalless after extra time, sending the game to a penalty shoot-out which Italy won 4–2.
 Hodgson claimed that England's exit from major tournaments had become a "national obsession".
 With a 2–0 victory over Poland in October 2013, Hodgson led England to qualification for the 2014 World Cup.

 However, in the 2014 World Cup, England lost two consecutive group matches, against Italy and Uruguay, by 2–1 on each occasion.
 This was the first time England had lost two group matches since the 1950 World Cup (when they lost against the United States and Spain) and the first time England had been eliminated at the group stage since the 1958 World Cup.
 This was also the first time that England had not won a match at the tournament since 1958, and England's points total of one from three matches was its worst ever in the World Cup.

 England qualified for UEFA Euro 2016 in September 2015, following a 6–0 win over San Marino.
-On 27 June 2016, almost immediately after England were knocked out 2–1 by Iceland in the round of 16, Hodgson resigned as manager.
+On 27 June 2016, Hodgson resigned as manager almost immediately after England were knocked out 2–1 by Iceland in the round of 16, a result described as the team's "worst humiliation since they were knocked out of the 1950 World Cup by USA."